alanboy/stuff/blog/_posts/2019-04-21-marketing-management.markdown

 https://boards.straightdope.com/sdmb/showthread.php?t=127342
 https://www.innovationinpractice.com/innovation_in_practice/2014/06/innovation-through-task-unification.html

 DMP: What drives our decisions?
 - Competition or customers
 - Discipline: Easy to get off track, hard to stay focused

-**Important!::!:!:!:!:!
-Are you driven by what customers want or by what the competition is doing.**
+**Are you driven by what customers want or by what the competition is doing?**

 The dominance trap.